Education in Nigeria: Literacy in Nigeria

-In the realm of digital literacy, Nigeria has set an ambitious target of achieving 95% digital literacy by 2030.
+Nigeria has set an ambitious target of achieving 95% digital literacy by 2030.
 This is seen as a crucial step toward boosting employment opportunities and reducing poverty.
 Efforts include training programs for youths in digital skills such as content creation and digital marketing, but there are concerns that the country's high out-of-school population may hinder the full realization of this target.